codybenlewis/quick-draw-for-processing/README.md

 ## length()

-Returns an integer amount of drawings in the dataset or amount of drawn lines in an index.
+Returns an integer amount of drawings in the data set file or returns amount of lines used within a specific drawing.
 Used in `info()` to create the data point output as `"length"`.

 #### Syntax

 ```
 qd.length()
-qd.info(index)
+qd.length(index)
 ```

 #### Parameters